marcinjedrych/Project-BDA/README.md

 This project was developed for an assignment in the course Big Data Algorithms.
 First, we simulated an original dataset and generated synthetic versions using two generative models: **CTGAN** and **TVAE**.
 We focused on evaluating the synthetic data and the privacy-utility trade-off.

 ## Project Structure

 Project-BDA/
-├── Data/ # Contains real and synthetic datasets
-├── Comparison_plots.py # Univariate and bivariate comparisons
-├── Privacy.py # Membership inference attack
-├── Simulation of example data.py# Simulates original datasets ├── SyntheticGAN.py # Generates synthetic data using CTGAN
-├── SyntheticVAE.py # Generates synthetic data using TVAE
-├── Utility.py # Predictive performance evaluations
+  Data/                          # Contains real and synthetic datasets Comparison_plots.py           # Univariate and bivariate comparisons Privacy.py                    # Membership inference attack README.md                     # Project overview and instructions Simulation of example data.py # Simulates original datasets SyntheticGAN.py               # Generates synthetic data using CTGAN SyntheticVAE.py               # Generates synthetic data using TVAE Utility.py                    # Predictive performance evaluations demo.ipynb                    #
-├── demo.ipynb # Demo notebook showing full workflow

 ## How to run